Surfing 2 meter day at Ujung Bocur

 La Niña

-La Niña years are more fickle and inconsistent with 20 - 40% wetter conditions and weaker trade winds.
+La Niña years are more fickle and inconsistent with 20 - 40% wetter conditions and weaker south east trade winds.
 A shoulder season surf trip is far riskier during a La Niña phase.

 The Bottom Line